Allergic Patients With Negative Allergy Test Results

 A final possibility is "histamine intolerance."
 This condition is mainly found in middle-aged women who develop symptoms after eating histamine-rich foods such as alcohol, processed meats, fermented foods, cheese, etc. Treatment is by following a histamine-free diet +/- antihistamine use.

-Please note that we do NOT treat patients with symptomatic asthma (patients who use inhalers daily).
+Please note that we do NOT treat patients with severe symptomatic asthma (patients who use inhalers daily).
 We are an ENT allergy practice and as such, deal only with problems above the shoulders which excludes the lungs and asthma.

 Related Blog Articles